KtTableLegacy

 formatter formats value before passing it to cell Function -

-headerCellClass classes to this column's to .kt-table__header-cell elements String, Array, Object "responsive" -
+headerCellClass classes to this column's to .kt-table-legacy__header-cell elements String, Array, Object "responsive" -

 hidden does not render this collumn if true Boolean true, false false